-WDCP offers a wide range of in-person camp and program opportunities for grades 2-4, and 5-7 (Rhodesology), and grades 8-10 (Pre-College) during the academic year and in the summer.
-Participants utilize and explore STEAM technology through project work and tours of local workforce partners' facilities, and learn about careers in various disciplines including healthcare, manufacturing, artificial intelligence, information technology, digital media and business.
+WDCP offers a wide range of in-person camp and program opportunities for students in grades 2 through 7 (Rhodesology), and grades 8-11 (Pre-College) during the academic year and in the summer.
+Participants utilize and explore STEAM technology through project work utilizing on-campus laboratories as well as touring local workforce partners' facilities.